 Wood found other circumstantial evidence:

 - He had told one of his detectives to ‘work in his own way’ around the crime scene.
 The detective found tire tracks that matched the Metz car George Long had driven that night.

 - The handkerchief found at the scene had a laundry mark on it from a local laundry.
 Wood tracked down the owner, an Eddie Barron, who had left Barre months ago.
-Wood’s agents tracked down Barrow and learned he’d given the handkerchief to Long.
+Wood’s agents tracked down Barron and learned he’d given the handkerchief to Long.

 - Wood found a hair in Long’s car, and had Lucina Broadwell’s body dug up to see if it matched her hair.
 It did.

 James Wood also found a sensational piece of evidence – a little red book that listed the names, addresses and phone numbers of some of Barre’s most prominent citizens.
 It also listed George Long’s name coupled with Lucina Broadwell on the date of her murder.

 Long admitted being intimate with Lucina Broadwell, but denied killing her.